 When choosing a puppy, remember that you are choosing not just a fluffy baby, but a dog with whom you will spend the next 10-12 years of life.

 Good health and the right temperament for living together is much more important than color or gender.
 Therefore, we recommend that you first choose a kennel and a breeder who will tell you about the principles of their work, show their pedigree dogs and always help you in the future with training and rearing.
-Welsh Corgi Pembroke has never been easy to breed dogs, and getting guaranteed quality puppies is a costly and responsible task.
-Therefore, such puppies are quite expensive.

 In order not to become the owner of a mestizo or a sick Welsh Corgi, it is better to contact a specialized nursery or a trusted breeder for a puppy.